Government of the Soviet Union: Deputy Chairmen

 The government appointed first deputy chairmen and deputy chairmen to assist the work of the government chairman.
 These deputies worked with the responsibilities allocated to them by the government.
 They could coordinate the activities of ministries, state committees and other organs subordinated to the government, take control of these organs and issue day-to-day instructions.
 At last, they could give prior consideration to proposals and draft decisions submitted to the government.
 For example, Kirill Mazurov was responsible for industry, and Dmitry Polyansky was responsible for agriculture in Kosygin's Second Government.
 In the case of the government chairman not being able to perform his duties one of the first deputy chairmen would take on the role of acting head of government until the premier's return.

 Administrator of Affairs

 The Administrator of Affairs was tasked with co-signing decrees and resolutions made by government with the government chairman.
 The government apparatus prepared items of policy, which the officeholder would check systematically against decrees of the party-government.
 This function consisted of several departments and other structural units.
 In addition the Administrator of Affairs headed the government apparatus and was a member of the government's Presidium.

 Presidium

 The Presidium of the Council of Ministers consisted of the chairman, First Deputy Chairmen, and the deputy chairman.
-It is important to note that the Presidium of the Council of Ministers is different than the Presidium of the Supreme Soviet.
+The Presidium of the Council of Ministers is different than the Presidium of the Supreme Soviet.